 DefinitionBy Mayo Clinic staff

 A cough is your body's way of responding to irritants in your throat and airways.
-An irritant stimulates nerves in your respiratory tract, sending the cough impulse to your brain, which signals the muscles of your abdomen and diaphragm to give a strong push of air to your lungs to try to expel the irritant.
+An irritant stimulates nerves there to send a cough impulse to your brain.
+The brain signals the muscles of your abdomen and chest wall to give a strong push of air to your lungs to try to expel the irritant.

 An occasional cough is normal and healthy.
 A cough that persists for several weeks or one that brings up discolored or bloody mucus may indicate an underlying condition that requires medical attention.
 A cough rarely requires emergency care.

 A coughing attack can be very forceful — the velocity of air from a vigorous cough through the nearly closed vocal cords can approach 500 miles per hour.
 Prolonged, vigorous coughing is exhausting and can cause sleeplessness, headaches, urinary incontinence, and even broken ribs.

 - Cough.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/cough/cough_all.html.
 Accessed April 26, 2013.